sambmillennium/speedtest-thing/README.md

 # speedtest-thing

-My first thing I did with python.
-Sorry if it looks ugly or doesnt work properly.

-Run speedtest.py on remote device and save results to local logfile.
+Run speedtest.py on remote device and save results to a logfile in the directory this script is located.

 This requires the following in order to work: